AISM MODEL UNITED NATIONS

 Submit a recommendation letter from a former or present teacher

 The AISM-MUN Speaker Series

-The AISM-MUN Speaker Series which began in March, 2021 and ended in June, 2021, was geared towards having distinguished speakers share with our grades 6 - 9 students their backgrounds, experiences and perspectives on a wide variety of topics centered around the 17 Sustainable Development Goals (SDGs), set by the United Nations General Assembly in 2015.
+The AISM-MUN Speaker Series is geared towards having distinguished speakers share with our grades 6 - 11 students their backgrounds, experiences and perspectives on a wide variety of topics centered around the 17 Sustainable Development Goals (SDGs), set by the United Nations.
 The SDGs are a collection of 17 interlinked global goals designed to be a "blueprint to achieve a better and more sustainable future for all" and are intended to be achieved by the year 2030.
 Below are some past and notable speakers.